 The wide geographical scope of the GRI SSE encompasses extremely heterogeneous gas systems characterized by national markets in general considered as presenting low levels of liquidity and competition.
-In addition, capacity allocation procedures, as well as the gas-day definitions and nomination rules, still differ a lot among the IPs in the region.
+In addition, capacity allocation procedures, as well as the gas-day definitions and nomination rules still differ a lot among the IPs in the region.

-This is why the work in the GRI SSE in the past has mainly been devoted to enhancing harmonization of national arrangements through an efficient exchange of information on the different rules in place and to highlighting those issues hampering the establishment of proper functioning markets and gas exchanges.
+This is why in the past the work in the GRI SSE has mainly been devoted to enhancing harmonization of national arrangements through an efficient exchange of information on the different rules in place and to highlighting those issues hampering the establishment of proper functioning markets.